CS120 Software Design I

 |More than 48 hours late||No credit|

-If some external circumstance might cause you to be late, then you must notify your instructor in writing and before the assignment deadline in order to be considered for an exception.
+If some external circumstance causes you to be late, then you must notify your instructor in writing and before the assignment deadline in order to be considered for an exception.
 The act of notification does not automatically grant you an exception.